TrshPuppy/obsidian-notes/CLI-tools/linux/nmap.md

 ```
 nmap [Scan Type(s)] [Options] {target sppecification}
 ```
 ## Useful Options:
 ### `-sT` TCP scan:
 TCP connect scan scans for [TCP](/networking/protocols/TCP.md) ports and performs the *entire three way handshake* with the target system. nmap reports the port status depending on the flags it exchanges with the target.
 #### Results:
 If nmap receives an `ACK` flag, it reports the port as _open_.
 If it receives the `RST` flag, it reports the port as *closed*.

-If there is no response, that likely means *the port is hidden behind a firewall.* This is because older [firewalls](/cybersecurity/defense/firewalls.md) will drop the packet. *Some firewalls are configured to send a fabricated `RST` flag* which nmap will mark as "closed"
+If there is no response, that likely means *the port is hidden behind a firewall.* This is because older [firewalls](/cybersecurity/defense/firewalls.md) will drop the packet. *Some firewalls are configured to send a fabricated `RST` flag* which nmap will mark as "closed."
 ### `-sS` (half/open or "stealth"):
 SYN connect scan/ "half-open" or "stealth" scan.
 When the target sends the `SYN/ACK` flag, nmap (the client) then sends the `RST` flag which closes the connection.
 This prevents the target from repeatedly sending requests.
 #### Advantages:
 This is *the default scan* run by nmap when executed with `sudo`.
 It's considered "stealthy" because most *older* IDS systems only log a connection if it was fully-established (i.e. the entire three-way handshake was performed).

 This scan is also *faster than the TCP*.
 #### Disadvantages:
 May not work with *newer IDS's* which track/log all connection requests whether or not they completed.

 May cause unstable target OSes to *crash*.

 Requires *sudo privileges*.
 ### `-sV` (versioning):
 When **NOT** given this flag, nmap will scan a target and list the services which are *likely* to be hosted at specific ports.
 For example, most systems will host their [SMTP](/networking/protocols/SMTP.md) [email](/networking/email.md) service on port 25.
 If nmap finds that port is open, it will report that the service running on the target is SMTP on port 25.

 nmap uses their nmap-services database of about 2200 known, common ports and their services to do this. *However* any port can theoretically host *any service*.

 To more accurately determine the service hosted on a target port, the `-sV` flag can be given.
 This enables version detection.
 #### Version detection mode:
 When `-sV` is given and a scan is performed in version detection mode, nmap will attempt to determine the service by *querying each open port* using probes from their database.